aleris/fictio/README.md

 console.log(nameGenerator.next())
 ```

-Names in the training data:
+Examples in the training data:
 - Aereth
 - Dosadi
 - Halvmork

-Example of generated names:
+Examples of generated names:
 - Amiamar
 - Ellicon
+- Hooletaluna
 - Trishnu
+- Pyrrhia

+But also, (albeit for lower n-grams):
+- Kanggemervadebikaynieza 🤔
+- Fureraywauiu 😵
+- Acaskagnyeserwer 🥺

 ## How to use it